dotnetdev-kr/Experimental.System.Messaging/README.md

 ## Release Note

 ### v1.2.0 (2025-11-30)

+- Added support for setting access control on queue.
+Ported `AccessControlEntry`, `AccessControlEntryType`, `AccessControlList`, `MessageQueueAccessControlEntry`, `MessageQueuePermission`, `MessageQueuePermissionAccess`, `MessageQueuePermissionEntry`, and `MessageQueuePermissionEntryCollection` classes to provide access control permissions support.
+(PR #5, contributed by @j0hnth0m)
-Fixed Unicode string null termination in `StringToBytes` method.
+- Fixed Unicode string null termination in `StringToBytes` method.
 This bug affected `MessageQueue.Label`, `MessageQueue.MulticastAddress`, `Message.Label`, `Message.AuthenticationProviderName`, and queue format name properties, causing them not to persist correctly to MSMQ.

 ### v1.1.0 (2019-11-06)

 Trustee class namespace was moved from System.Messaging to Experimental.System.Messaging.
 It could break your existing build process.

 ### v1.0.0 (2018-01-06)

 This version of the System.Messaging package excludes all advanced features such as code access security, execute permissions, and Active Directory integration.
 I released the package keeping in mind the minimal use of Message Queuing communication facilities.
 Please confirm whether it is suitable for actual use through unit test and integration test.